jeweg/CMakeTouch/README.md

 Installation
 ------------

-Run *CMakeTouch.vsix* or build it from source and run.
+1. Optional: Build the solution.
+2. Run **CMakeTouch.vsix** and restart Visual Studio 2013.

+Uninstall as usual from within Visual Studio: Tools -> Extensions and Updates...

 License
 -------